AgHiRE

 Classes & Curriculum

 AgHiRE offers relevant learning opportunities in high-priority areas identified by employers, including leadership and communications, digital literacy, regulatory awareness, and English.
+Classes are held in person each winter in Woodland, California.

 Employer OVerview